doccaz/susemanager-api/README.md

 ## General usage instructions

-Most of the scripts here have the URL to the SUMA server hardcoded in the first lines.
+The older scripts with the URL to the SUMA server hardcoded in the first lines were moved to the "classic" folder.
 Please change that before using.

+All scripts now have standardized parameters for specifying the server name (-s), user (-u), password (-p) and URL (--url).
+If you just specify the server name, it'll assume the default URL always (https://<servername>/api/rpc).

+By default the CA verification will be disabled, but you can force it with "--verify".

+All scripts have a -h/--help parameter.

 Most of the actions will require a regular SUMA user that's at least capable of reading information (Read-only user).
 The runscripts_sm script requires an admin user, as it is indeed creating/scheduling jobs.

-These scripts are meant to make it easy to customize SUSE Manager to your environment, and mainly so you can learn how to do it.
+These scripts are meant to make it easy to customize SUSE Multi-Linux Manager/Uyuni to your environment, and mainly so you can learn how to do it.

-The complete SUSE Manager API reference is available at: https://documentation.suse.com/suma/5.0/api/suse-manager/index.html
+The complete SUSE Multi-Linux Manager API reference is available at: https://documentation.suse.com/suma/5.1/api/suse-manager/index.html

 ## Currently available scripts